RaphaelaBecker/RaphaelaBecker/README.md

 ### Hi there 👋

-now i start my bootcamp for a new business-live :partying_face:
+now i completed my bootcamp for a new business-live :partying_face:

 before that i was a political educator and social worker :ferris_wheel: